dotkernel/dotkernel-v1/trunk/readme.txt

       you created previously
    8. Test the installation by opening the URL you set as your website.
 If you see the Home page, your DotKernel installation is completed.
    9. Log In into admin module: http://www.yourdotkernelinstance.com/admin/ with username: admin and password: dot
-  10. Change settings.admin.salt value from application.ini to a random string
-  11. Change your admin password: http://www.yourdotkernelinstance.com/admin/admin/account/
+  10. Change your admin password: http://www.yourdotkernelinstance.com/admin/admin/account/

 DOCUMENTATION